qwacko/sveltekit-lucia-starter/README.md

 ## Search Params Validation

-There is a custom build set of functions to use Zod to validate and transform search parameters, and actually make them useful.
-The core of the functionality is stored in the `src/lib/sveltekitSearchParams.ts` file.
+Custom logic using another library (skSearchParams) that provides validation and easy update of search params to use them as a primary state storage location.

-A demonstration of how the logic is supposed to work is included in thr `/params` page (with the logic in `src/routes/(open)/params`).
+A demonstration of how the logic is supposed to work is included in the `/params` page (with the logic in `src/routes/(open)/params`).

 ## Docker